GentlemansKiller/old-world-tasks-info/electronics.md

 * Translucent Green and Purple consoles and controllers
 * Consoles, ofc

+## Cameras
+* A small camcorder that takes VHS-C
+* Large VHS camcorder from the 80s (another Hitachi?)
+* Disk film for little Kodak cameras EJ and NJ have

 ## VCR/VHS
 ### VCRs are a priority one.
 Get as many as possible, prioritizing better brands/clean ones